Fair Densities via Boosting the Sufficient Statistics of Exponential Families: Introduction

-\paragraph{Related work} Other methods which aim to instead re-label or re-weight datasets include~\citet {kamiran2012decision,kamiran2012data,calders2009building,king2001logistic}.
+\paragraph{Related Work} Pre-processing provides a flexible approach to algorithmic fairness in ML.
+Although there other points of intervention in the fairness pipeline (\eg, in-processing or post-processing fairness \citep[Section 6.2]{zvggFC}) and entirely different notation of fairness (\eg, individual fairness \citep{dhprzFT}), we limit our work to subgroup fairness for pre-processing data.
+That is, instead of approaches which targets fairness at a model prediction level, we instead target the data itself.
+We also note that boosting methods have seen success in post-processing methods~\citep{kgzMB,sakmmnsxFW}.

+Other pre-processing methods not already discussed include re-labeling or re-weighting~\citep {kzLR,ckpBC,kkzDT,kcDP}.
 Although many of these approaches are computationally efficient, they often do not consider elements in the domain which do not appear in the dataset and lack fairness guarantees.
-Similarly, repair methods aim to change the input data to break the dependence on sensitive attributes for trained classifiers~\citep{johndrow2019algorithm,feldman2015certifying}.
-To achieve distributional repair, one can employ frameworks of optimal transport~\citep{gordaliza2019obtaining} and counterfactual distributions~\citep{wang2019repairing}.
+Similarly, repair methods aim to change the input data to break the dependence on sensitive attributes for trained classifiers~\citep{jlAA,ffmsCA}.
+To achieve distributional repair, one can employ frameworks of optimal transport~\citep{gbflOF} or counterfactual distributions~\citep{wucRW}.